 “In our work we occasionally receive first-hand accounts from our clients and from first responders who share how the Home Fire Campaign has positively impacted their lives and communities. […] one of our clients, who is hard of hearing, was able to escape a home fire thanks to her working bed shaker device.
 It’s stories like these that help remind us of how important working smoke alarms and other types of alert devices truly are.”

 For ASL Now, promoting safety and educating the community is just one part of their widespread portfolio.

 The organization aims to help public and private organizations hire and train deaf employees to improve access to customer support for the nearly 3 million American Sign Language users in the United States.
 By offering one-to-one customer service in ASL, businesses open the door to enticing an untapped market to use their products, and the deaf community receives accurate and easy resolutions when they need customer support.

 Deaf consumers can communicate directly in real-time with their support teams in ASL to get answers to questions regarding products, functionality or even billing.
 Programs like these are the first of their kind and further address the digital divide for Americans with disabilities by ensuring that members of the deaf community can get connected without barriers.

 Hearing loss is an unseen disability and there are many cultural and linguistic challenges that result from it.
-Connect Direct is proud to do work that improves the quality of life of these underserved communities through life-saving and game-changing partnerships with organizations like the American Red Cross.
+ASL Now is proud to do work that improves the quality of life of these underserved communities through life-saving and game-changing partnerships with organizations like the American Red Cross.